gamemanual0/gm0/source/docs/appendix/glossary.rst

         This drivetrain was later adapted to FTC use due to its simplicity, durability, and great handling characteristics.
-        The strict technical definition of a West Coast Drive is a drop center 6 wheel cantilevered drive where the center wheel is powered by a dual or triple motor input and the other wheels are chained/belted to the center wheel.
+        The strict technical definition of a West Coast Drive is a drop center 6 wheel :term:`cantilevered <Cantilever>` drive where the center wheel is powered by a dual or triple motor input and the other wheels are :term:`chained <Chain>`/:term:`belted <HTD Belt>` to the center wheel.
         Of course in FTC, this definition becomes much more lax, with most drop center 6 wheel drives being parallel plate.

     XT30
-        The XT30 connector is used in the REV ecosystem through the Expansion or Control Hub.
+        The XT30 connector is used in the REV ecosystem through the :term:`Expansion <Expansion Hub>` or Control Hub.
         The XT30 through the REV Slim Battery provides power to the Expansion Hub, and teams will need an XT30 cable to transfer power from the main hub to a secondary hub.
-This is also the connector used on the REV Grounding Strap.
+This is also the connector used on the :term:`REV Grounding Strap <Grounding Strap>`.

         .. image:: images/glossary/xt30.png
             :alt: A XT30 male and female connector
             :width: 200

-    YellowJacket Motor
+    Yellow Jacket Motor
+        Yellow Jacket motors are the
-        YellowJacket is the RS-555 series motor and planetary gearbox sold by goBILDA.
+        :term:`RS-555 series motor <RS-550 Series Motor>` and :term:`planetary gearbox <Planetary Gear>`
+        sold by goBILDA.
-        It has a 6mm D-shaft and is available in many different gear ratios from 3.7:1 up to 188:1.
+        It has a :term:`6mm D-shaft <Shaft>` and is available in many different :term:`gear ratios <Gear Reduction>` from 3.7:1 up to 188:1.

         .. image:: images/glossary/yellow-jacket.png
             :alt: A Yellow Jacket motor